mpazaryna/fintech_suite/docs/feasability.md

 | Rapidly changing financial regulations | Regular reviews and updates; modular design for easy adaptation |
 | Integration challenges between modules | Clear API definitions; comprehensive integration testing |

-## 7. Development Roadmap
+## Development Roadmap

-1. Detailed design and architecture specification (2-3 weeks)
+1. Detailed design and architecture specification (2 weeks)
-2. Core implementation of each module (8-12 weeks per module)
+2. Core implementation of each module (2-4 weeks per module)
-3. Integration phase (4-6 weeks)
+3. Integration phase (2-4 weeks)
-4. Comprehensive testing and validation (4-6 weeks)
+4. Comprehensive testing and validation (ongoing)
-5. Documentation and user guide creation (2-3 weeks)
+5. Documentation and user guide creation (ongoing)
 6. Beta testing with select users (4 weeks)
-7. Refinement and final release preparation (2-3 weeks)
+7. Refinement and final release preparation (2 weeks)

-Estimated total development time: 8-12 months
+Estimated total development time: 4 months

-## 8. Conclusion
+## Conclusion

 The proposed fintech project is ambitious but feasible, with a strong potential for creating a valuable toolkit for financial analysis and trading.
 The modular approach allows for phased development and flexible application.
 Key success factors will include maintaining high accuracy in financial calculations, optimizing performance for large datasets, and successfully integrating AI and ML techniques.